StatsGary/PackageTracker/README.md

 1. The download statistics per month
 2. The download plot
 3. Aggregate summary of the number of downloads per month

+To use the tracker just type in the name of your package on CRAN to download, such as `package_to_search <- 'ConfusionTableR'`.